 Helping you get through life

-Gently pull back your foreskin, wash with warm water and gentle (un-perfumed) soap and pat dry.
+To do this effectively, gently pull back your foreskin, wash with warm water and gentle (un-perfumed) soap and pat dry.
 Then replace the foreskin and admire.

-Very occasionally a tight foreskin gets trapped beyond the head of our penis and won't go back.
+Very occasionally, a tight foreskin gets trapped beyond the head of our penis and won't go back.
 The end of the penis swells up, making the problem worse.

 There is a strip of skin called the frenulum that tethers our foreskin to the underside of our penis.
 Sometimes it can tear during sex.
 Needless to say the more vigorous we are, or the less ready (more dry) she is, the more likely it is to happen.

 Don't panic - there's no need to see the doc for this one.
 Just keep the area clean and dry for a few days, and avoid sex until it heals up, then go gently.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.